Page loading ... Please wait.

 .

 As this recipe only uses egg yolks, there is always the question of what to do with the leftover egg whites.
-Meringues (Meringue Cookies, Meringue Hearts, Meringue Mushrooms, Pavlova) are always a good way to use egg whites as is the Chocolate Angel Food Cake.
+Meringues (Meringue Cookies, Meringue Hearts, Meringue Mushrooms, Pavlova) are always a good way to use egg whites as is the French Macarons, Chocolate Angel Food Cake or Angel Food Cake.

-Maple Pecan Ice Cream: In a small saucepan, over medium-high heat, bring the half-and-half and the maple syrup to the scalding point (the milk begins to foam up).
+Maple Pecan Ice Cream: In a small saucepan, over medium-high heat, bring the half-and-half, maple syrup, and salt just to a simmer (the milk just begins to foam up).
 Remove from heat.

-Meanwhile in a stainless steel bowl beat the egg yolks and sugar until light and fluffy (about two minutes).
-You can do this with a wire whisk or I like to use a hand mixer.
-Gradually pour the scalding half-and-half mixture into the whipped egg yolk mixture, making sure you keep whisking constantly so the eggs don't curdle.
-If any lumps do form, strain the mixture before heating.
+Meanwhile in a stainless steel (heatproof) bowl beat the egg yolks and sugar until light and fluffy.
+(You can do this with a wire whisk or hand mixer.)
+Then gradually pour the hot half-and-half mixture into the egg yolk mixture, making sure you keep whisking constantly so the eggs don't curdle.
+If any lumps do form, strain the mixture.

-Place the bowl over a saucepan of simmering water and, stirring constantly with a wooden spoon, cook until the custard thickens enough that it coats the back of a spoon (170 degrees F) (77 degrees C).
-The term 'coat a spoon' is a technique used mainly as a way to test when an egg-based custard or sauce is done.
-A spoon, usually wooden, is placed in the custard and, when the spoon is raised, the film of custard on the back of the spoon will stay in place even when you draw a line with your finger through the middle of the custard.
+Place the bowl over a saucepan of simmering water and, stirring constantly with a silicone spatula or wooden spoon, cook until the custard thickens enough that it coats the back of a spoon.
+(Or place a thermometer into the custard and cook until it reaches 170 degrees F (77 degrees C)).
+(The term 'coat a spoon' is a technique used mainly as a way to test when an egg-based custard or sauce is done.
+A spoon, usually wooden, is placed in the custard and, when the spoon is raised, the film of custard on the back of the spoon will stay in place even when you draw a line with your finger through the middle of the custard.)

-Immediately remove the custard from the heat and stir in the heavy cream.
-Cover and let cool to room temperature and then refrigerate the custard until it is completely cold (several hours but preferably overnight).
+Immediately remove the custard from the heat and stir in the heavy cream and vanilla extract.
+Cover and let cool to room temperature and then refrigerate the custard until it is cold (at least eight hours or overnight).

 Transfer the cold custard to your ice cream machine and process according to the manufacturer's instructions.
-Once made, stir in the toasted and crushed pecans and transfer the ice cream to a chilled container and store in the freezer.
-If the ice cream becomes too hard place in the refrigerator for about 30 minutes before serving so it can soften.
+Once made, stir in the toasted and chopped pecans and transfer the ice cream to a covered container and store in the freezer.
+If the ice cream becomes too hard, place in the refrigerator for about 15 - 30 minutes to soften before serving.

-Note: To toast pecans, preheat oven to 350 degrees F (177 degrees C).
+Note: To toast pecans, preheat oven to 350 degrees F (180 degrees C).
 Place pecans on a baking sheet and bake for about 8 minutes or until the pecans are fragrant and lightly browned.
-Cool.
-Place the pecans in a sealed plastic freezer bag and use a rolling pin to crush the pecans.
+Cool and then chop until pecans are in small pieces.

 Maple Pecan Ice Cream Recipe: